I have a desktop computer. And I have a laptop computer.

 But Wait, There’s More

-But I still think something big could come of this “computing from bed” idea.
-Someone could make a lot of money by making it status quo to compute from bed — or the bedroom at least.
-Think about all those people who have mega-sized bedrooms big enough to accommodate the versatility and the workspace needs of work-at-homers.
+But I still think something big should come from this “ergonomics & computer use from bed” idea.
+Someone could make a lot of money by making it even more popular than it already is to work from bed — or from the bedroom at least.
+Think about all those people who have mega-sized bedrooms big enough to accommodate the ergonomic workstation needs of those who work from home and want to be comfortable working on the computer for long hours at a time in bed.
+This idea could go mainstream if those types of ergonomic features were more affordable.

 See, I’m always thinkin’…